Handling Exceptions with try and except

 The try...except

-statement is used to handle exceptions (errors) that may occur during program execution.
+statement allows you to handle errors that may occur during program execution without crashing the program.

 Using the try...except Statement

-Code that might cause an exception is written inside a try
+Code that might cause an exception is placed inside a try

 Example of using try...except